What are Rubber products?

 - Rubber tapping – The milky white liquid latex is collected from the rubber trees in a cup by making a slight V-cut on the tree bark.
 The collected latex is washed, filtered and reacted with acids to congeal the rubber particles.

-- Calendering is a process, which is mainly performed to provide shapes to rubber using rollers and proper mixing of the chemical ingredients.
+- Calendering is a process which is mainly performed to provide shape to the rubber using rollers (after proper mixing of the chemical ingredients).

 - The final product obtained is then extruded to make hollow tubes by passing them through specially designed holes in an extrusion machine.

-- Vulcanization – Even after performing all these steps rubber is not much stronger and harder to be used in various items like car tires and machinery.
-To enhance all these properties, sulphur is added to the rubber and it is heated at a temperature ranging 373 k to 415 k.
-This process is known as vulcanization.
-Sulphur acts as a cross-linking agent and after vulcanization, rubber gets cross-linked and becomes hard.
+- Vulcanization – Performing all the steps listed above will not yield rubber that is strong or hard enough to be used in items like car tires and machinery.
+To enhance all these properties, sulphur is added to the rubber and it is heated at a temperature ranging from 373 K to 415 K. This process is known as vulcanization.
+The sulphur acts as a cross-linking agent and after vulcanization, rubber gets cross-linked and becomes hard.

 Synthetic rubbers are produced from petroleum and natural gas.
 It is obtained by polymerization of 1, 3 – butadiene derivatives or by copolymerization of 1, 3 – butadiene along with unsaturated monomer.